mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-4-setup-aws-site.md

 ```

 !!! info "`deploy_principle_identifiers`"
-    We specify our root account here, so it makes it easier for this tutorial to setup credentials to be able to deploy using MACH.
+    We specify our root account here, so it makes it easier for this tutorial to
+    setup credentials to be able to deploy using MACH.

 #### `policies.tf`

-The `terraform-aws-mach-account` module will create the necessary IAM policies that allows the mach deploy user to deploy the necessary resources.
+The `terraform-aws-mach-account` module will create the necessary IAM policies
+that allows the mach deploy user to deploy the necessary resources.

-The Terraform state backend must also be used by mach, so we need to create the necessary policies that allows the mach user to read/write to that state backend:
+The Terraform state backend must also be used by MACH Composer, so we need to
+create the necessary policies that allows the mach user to read/write to that
+state backend:

 ```terraform
 data "aws_iam_policy_document" "terraform_state" {

   statement {
     actions = [
       "s3:ListBucket"